OperationCode/START_HERE/README.md

 # Welcome!
 Welcome to [Operation Code](https://github.com/OperationCode) and thank you for your interest in contributing.
 Everything Operation Code does is open source.
 We've got quite a few repos, and we understand that can be overwhelming, so you can use this list to learn what the main applications are, and what languages they use.
-In addition to any of these projects you can join our slack channel /#oc-projects to learn how to contribute.
+In addition to any of these projects you can join our slack channel \#oc-projects to learn how to contribute.

 ## Operation Code Challenge